rahulbvijay1/horrorland/README.md

 2) Hell Raiser, Lucifer's unfriendly brother, who is trying to eliminate the player.
 3) Kijo, the witch who demands smartest answers to the riddles.

-Faetures of Lucifer and Hell Raiser:
+Features of Lucifer and Hell Raiser:

 Lucifer's Strengths: